madneal/htb/Help/README.md

         $error_msg = $LANG['INVALID_FILE_EXTENSION'];
 ```

-Firstly, submit a ticket with the attachment of `php-reverse-shell.php` and will get error information `File is not allowed`.
+Firstly, submit a ticket with the attachment of `a.php(php-reverse-shell.php` and will get error information `File is not allowed`.
 However, the script has been uploaded actually.

 ![EFhf2j.png](https://s2.ax1x.com/2019/04/21/EFhf2j.png)